jeremyfelt/webconference-2014/talk.md

 ## Version Control

 The most important part of a development workflow is version control.

 This will be used to keep track of your code and likely some of your processes.
 At WSU we're currently using it to track our platform code, the provisioning for our servers, and our deployment scripts that get things to production.
+In some cases we even use it to version our documentation.

------smiley------smiley------smiley-------sad Graph with a line back.
+### Slide -----smiley------smiley------smiley-------sad Graph with a line back.

 Not only does verion control give you the ability to maintain a log of what has happened—something you can reference when trying to determine when a bug was introduced or what the reasoning for an approach was—it allows you to rollback to any point in the history of your project and get a view of how exactly things worked.

 Before you can get started with version control as part of your workflow, you should decide which type of version control to use.

+### Git or SVN

 Version control has a storied history that's completely worth reading.
-The two most popular packages now are Git and SVN.

-### Git or SVN

-Does anyone in the room already use Git?
-How about SVN?
-Any other types of version control in use?

-Git and SVN are the big ones, and the choice should be made carefully and early.
+The two most popular packages now are Git and SVN and the choice should be made carefully and early.
 Once you choose one, that becomes the right answer.
-Embrace it.
+You should feel comfortable embracing it.

 Of course, you aren't really choosing between Git and SVN at this point.
 Your choosing between distributed and centralized.

 ### Distributed or Centralized

 Distributed version control, which Git is, means that everyone on your team has a full copy of the repository's history's checked out to their machine.
 They can create branches and commit code and screw things up and fix them without anyone else ever seeing the work.
-They can also share the work constantly through the use of a common repository such as github.
-As multiple people contribute multiple branches of code, things can be merged together to form a common history that creates the product,
+They can also share the work constantly through the use of a common central repository such as GitHub.
+As multiple people contribute multiple branches of code, things can be merged together to form a common history that creates the product.

-Centralized version control, SVN, is completely different.
+Centralized version control, SVN, is completely different in its approach.
 There is one repository.
 Everyone checks out a copy of the source from a specific point, but any commits must be pushed back to that central location so that everybody always has access to the same thing.

-There arguments for and against both models.
+There are arguments for and against both models.
 While centralized version control can make things difficult to work with as you rely on that central connection, decentralized can also create scenarios where large swaths of work are done as lone developers—possibly unwilling to show our unfinished work.

-Having used both fairly extensively, I'm a bigger fan of the distributed model.
-If for no other reason than having the ability to commit code anywhere and to really go down an experimental path without having to worry if I'm affecting the work of others,
+Having used both fairly extensively, I'm currently a bigger fan of the distributed model.
+If for no other reason than having the ability to commit code anywhere—like an airplane or other place with limited Internet connectivity.
+I also enjoy going down an experimental path from time to time without having to worry if I'm affecting the work of others,

 ### Establish a Workflow